The-Ronin-Project/interop-mirth/mirth-channel-config/dev-env/README.md

   See [here](https://github.com/projectronin/interop-mock-ehr/blob/master/init/README.md)
 * You can view and patch Mock EHR data after building the dev-env, for example to make date values recent.
   See [here](https://github.com/projectronin/interop-mock-ehr/blob/master/init/README.md)

+### Test Normalization

+A mock OCI normalization registry with concept maps and value sets is in this JSON file:

+`mirth-channel-config/dev-env/mock-oci/expectations/init-expectations.json`